MARSB’s Native Species Lists for the Mid-Atlantic

 Ecoregions: Taxa lists are grouped by Level III ecoregions, derived from Omernik (1987).
 Ecoregions define areas of ecosystem similarity based on several factors, including climate, geology, hydrology, vegetation, land use, and more.
 They provide an important spatial framework for structuring the management of ecosystems and natural resources.

-Habitats: Within an ecoregion, lists are grouped among several broadly-defined habitat types and moisture gradients: meadow, wetland, woodland, and woodland-edge.
+Habitats: Within an ecoregion, lists are grouped among several broadly-defined habitat types: meadow, wetland, woodland, and woodland-edge, and moisture gradients: dry, mesic, and wet.

 Each list is further divided into Broad and Basic subsets.